return42/sphkerneldoc/doc/books/linux_tv/media/dvb/ca.rst

+.. -*- coding: utf-8; mode: rst -*-

 .. _dvb_ca:

 +++++++++++++
 DVB CA Device
 +++++++++++++
 The DVB CA device controls the conditional access hardware.
 It can be accessed through ``/dev/dvb/adapter?/ca?``.
-Data types and and ioctl definitions can be accessed by including
-``linux/dvb/ca.h`` in your application.
+Data types and and ioctl definitions can be accessed by including ``linux/dvb/ca.h`` in your application.

 .. toctree::